The Citrix SD-WAN appliances perform deep packet inspection (DPI) to identify and classify applications using the following techniques:

 In the Configuration Editor, click Global > Applications > Settings.

 If you add extra ICA port for multiport deployment, these ports must be added in Wan optimization application classifiers.
 Otherwise the traffic on the three extra ports will not forwarded to wanop.
-Only default 2598 port will be forwarded if ICA is configured to optimize.
+Only default 2598 port is forwarded if ICA is configured to optimize.

 Select Enable Deep Packet Inspection.
 This enables application classification on the appliance.
 You can, view, and monitor application statistics on the SD-WAN Center.
 For more information, see Application report.